aviatesk/aviatesk.github.io/posts/inlining-101/index.md

 but to put it simply, it is implemented according to the following design:
 - a call-site annotation affects all the function calls involved within a block to which the annotation is applied
 - a call-site annotation is always prioritized over the definition-site annotation
-- when call-site annotation are nested, the innermost annotation is prioritized
+- when call-site annotation is nested, the innermost annotation is prioritized

 For this case we can use it like:
 \weave{